frankhjung/article-git-pipelines/README.md

 [here](https://confluence.atlassian.com/bitbucket/deploy-build-artifacts-to-bitbucket-downloads-872124574.html).
 If you don't, the pipeline workspace is purged on completion.

+That you have to externally / manually configure repository settings has some benefits.
+The consequence though, is that there are then settings that are **not** recorded by your project.

 ![Downloads](images/bitbucket-downloads.png)

 Pipeline build performance is very good, where this entire step took only around 11 seconds to complete.

+## Features and Limitations

 One limitation is that the free account limits you to only 50 minutes per month with 1GB storage.

-That you have to externally / manually configure repository settings has some benefits.
-The consequence though, is that there are then settings that are **not** recorded by your project.

 A feature of being able to customise the Docker image used at the step level is that your build and test steps can use different images.
 This is great if you